Stockbridge-Munsee Band of Mohican Indians Resource Guide

 What are your thoughts on “Native” mascots and how can we change ours?

 On September 3, 2019, the Stockbridge-Munsee Community passed a resolution standing firmly against the use of Native American mascots: “Race-based Indian logos, mascots, names and images deliberately, and in a derisive manner, portray Native American tribes, tribal governments and tribal cultures and should be rejected on all occasions and in all uses.”
-We encourage you to start the process of name change and reach out to us to keep us informed and to request a support letter from our Tribe if needed at CulturalAffairs@mohican-nsn.gov.
+We encourage you to start the process of name change.
+For more information please visit https://mohican.com/services/education-and-career-services/ecs-education/

 How can I stay connected to your ongoing work?